44 Top Wildlife Parks And Reserves In Africa

 These parks are home to many species of animals.
 The best time to visit these parks is in autumn and winter as the weather is nice to enjoy the beauty.

 Many of these species are at risk of extinction due to poaching, illegal hunting, and climate change.
-Fortunately, there are national parks and wildlife reserves, and organizations in Africa dedicated to protecting wildlife.
+Fortunately, there are national parks, wildlife reserves, and organizations in Africa dedicated to protecting wildlife.